-Global oil and U.S. natural gas prices declined significantly from the third quarter of 2014 through the middle of 2016, which led to declines in U.S. and worldwide capital spending for drilling activity.
-Given recent improvements to the market environment, we anticipate industry spending to increase in the U.S. with flat to slight declines in international spending in 2017.
+Global oil and U.S. natural gas prices declined significantly from the third quarter of 2014 through the middle of 2016 but began to improve in the second half of 2016.
+This price volatility led to declines in U.S. and worldwide capital spending for drilling activity during 2015 and 2016.
+Given an improvement in commodity prices since the low point in 2016, we anticipate industry spending to increase in 2017.
+However, if oil and natural gas prices decrease materially or return to low levels, we may experience a decline in bookings by our customers.